-On average, employees at Parker Hannifin give their company a 3.7 rating out of 5.0 - which is 3% lower than the average rating for all companies on CareerBliss.
+On average, employees at Parker Hannifin give their company a 3.8 rating out of 5.0 - which is equal to the average rating for all companies on CareerBliss.
 The happiest Parker Hannifin employees are Manufacturing Engineers submitting an average rating of 3.9.
 Browse Parker Hannifin Reviews by Job Title →

 "I've worked for Parker Aerospace for 8 years.
 They try to be a good company, but it seems like they promote those that do less.
 I've seen it countless times.
 Overall, not a horrible place to work, though."